OpenSauce04/sauces-hunger-rework/README.md

 # Sauce's Hunger Rework
-#### A hunger rework mod designed to bridge the gap between the old food system and the new hunger system
+#### A hunger rework mod designed to bridge the gap between the old hunger system and the new hunger system
-This mod requires AppleCore and AppleSkin
+Requires AppleCore and AppleSkin

+This resource pack is recommended with this mod: [Melon Hunger Bar (for Sauce's Hunger Rework)](https://www.planetminecraft.com/texture-pack/melon-hunger-bar-for-sauce-s-hunger-rework/)
 <br>
 ### Key points:
 #### 1. Player actions such as running no longer reduce hunger